rvhofwegen/docs/content/howto/mobile/native-builder.md

 title: "Package Native Apps Using Native Builder"
 parent: "native-mobile"
 menu_order: 71
-description: A how-to for packaging your iOS and Android apps.
+description: Describes how to package your Mendix apps for iOS and Android.
 tags: ["GitHub", "App Center", "Android", "native", "iOS", "Packaging", "Mobile"]
 ---

 ## 1 Introduction

 The Native Builder takes your Mendix project containing a native profile and packages a native app for iOS and Android.
+The Native Builder uses [MxBuild](https://docs.mendix.com/refguide/mxbuild), [GitHub](https://github.com/), and [App Center](https://appcenter.ms/sign-in?original_url=%2Fapps) to build your applications.
+The tool automates the configuration of these processes to streamline your app building experience.
+The Native builder allows you to create as many apps on GitHub as possible, as long as they are given unique app names using the `--project-name` parameter (for more information, see the [Commands](#commands) section below).

 ## 2 Prerequisites